 (8) When you open the lid, it will ask you to connect the AirPods or AirPods Pro again.
 Connect your AirPods and use them as usual.

 Using the above steps, you can reset any generation of AirPods like AirPods 2nd Gen, AirPods 3rd Gen, and AirPods Pro.
 If you want to reset AirPods Max, you have to follow a unique set of steps.
+Resetting the AirPods will turn off the location feature on AirPods and will stop giving location alerts to iPhones.

 How to Reset AirPods Max